whole-cell-tutors/whole-cell-reduced/Metabolism/README.md

 # Metabolism
-This page describes how to the metabolism submodules were generated.
-The submodul metabolism is an FBA model.
+This page describes how to the metabolism FBA submodules were generated and integrated with other submodels.
-Two models were generate, a `full_model` which corresponds to the Karr Matlab code and a `toy_model`, a simplfied model with the focus on coupling FBA models to the ODE/SSA models.
+Three models were generate, a `full_model` which corresponds to the Karr Matlab code, a `toy_model` as proof of principle for coupling a FBA model to the ODE/SSA models using comp and fbc, and a `glycolysis` model, a subset of the full Karr model corresponding to glycolysis.
 All code and scripts for model generation are available from https://github.com/dagwa/wholecell-metabolism

 # Toy model